hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/652_11_tuesday_july_2.md

 TUESDAY, *July 2, 1895*. (*The Divine Mother*.)

-Shâktas worship the Universal Energy as Mother, the sweetest name they know; for the mother is the highest ideal of womanhood in India.
+Shāktas worship the Universal Energy as Mother, the sweetest name they know; for the mother is the highest ideal of womanhood in India.
 When God is worshipped as "Mother", as Love, the Hindus call it the "right-handed" way, and it leads to spirituality but never to material